What Is A Major Penalty In Hockey?

-A major penalty in hockey is given from a severe violation of player rules and results in a five minute player withdrawal from the game in the penalty box.
-The other team will have the advantage of having an extra player for 5 minutes, no matter the score.
+A major penalty in hockey is given for a severe violation of player rules and results in a five-minute player removal from the game served in the penalty box.
+The other team will have an extra player for five minutes, no matter the score.

 A major penalty in hockey is five minutes long.
-The player who commits a major penalty is pulled from the game and into the penalty box for five minutes, giving the opposing team an extra player on the ice for that long.
-Major penalties are not cut short if the opposing team scores during the time, and are required to last the full time, no matter the score of the opposing team.
+The player who commits a major penalty is pulled from the game and must sit in the penalty box for five minutes, giving the opposing team an extra player on the ice for that time.
+Major penalties are not cut short if the opposing team scores during the penalty time and are required to last the full length, no matter the score of the opposing team.

-A 5 minute penalty in hockey is a major penalty.
-This penalty is given for a severe violation of the game rules, and requires a 5 minute time out for the player in the penalty box.
-This 5 minute penalty is strictly enforced and does not end short if the opposing team scores a goal.
+A five-minute penalty in hockey is a major penalty.
+This penalty is given for a severe violation of the game rules and requires a five-minute time out for the player in the penalty box.
+This five-minute penalty is strictly enforced and does not end short if the opposing team scores a goal.
 Major penalties are given to player violations that have the intent of harming or injuring an opposing team player.